 Just like humans bundle up during the winter months, vehicles also need to be taken care of in cold temperatures to ensure they perform appropriately.
 In this article, we will show you how to winterize your car for safe driving.

 When temperatures fluctuate, it's common for a vehicle’s tire pressure to drop.
 That’s why it’s important to check tire pressure once a month, especially during the winter months.
 If tires are under-inflated, your car will not perform at its best.
 Flat tires actually cause a vehicle to burn fuel at a quicker rate because more power is required to overcome the increased drag that results from the tire’s larger surface area touching the road.

-If you live in an area with temperatures below 40 degrees in the winter, be sure to buy tires that are good for all seasons.
-And if it’s common to go below zero degrees, then rely on special winter tires to ensure a safer and more efficient driving.
+If you live in an area with temperatures below 40 degrees in the winter, be sure to buy tires that will work year-round.

 Another thing to consider when preparing your vehicle for freezing temperatures is to check if there are any windshield cracks.
-If so, it’s crucial that you repair these before it starts getting cold.
+If so, it’s crucial that you repair these..

 A small crack could turn into a big one when temperatures start fluctuating between hot and cold.
 If you have a chip or small crack in your windshield then keep your car out of freezing weather to avoid ice forming in the crack and expanding it.
 Minor chips and cracks can typically be fixed using a "do-it-yourself" glass repair kit sold in most major auto parts retailers.
 Be sure to check windshield wipers as well, and if they need to be replaced, you can always refer to a previous article we shared with tips to remove windshield wipers easily.